davidfrp/Explosion-Script/README.md

 ![Image of script usage](https://i.imgur.com/cSbiZdt.png)

-The death GameObjects are the GameObbjects to be instantiated after the explosion, e.g. a prefab of an explosion effect.
+The death GameObjects are the GameObjects to be instantiated after the explosion, e.g. a prefab of an explosion effect.